lyokha/nginx-haskell-module/README.md

 provided by this module.
-It is worth noting that literal instances of type *Char* (like *'%'*, *'+'* etc.) are not allowed inside this haskell code because it is wrapped inside single quotes as an argument of an nginx directive: use function *chr* to fight this restriction like it was done in function urlDecode.
+It is worth noting that literal instances of type *Char* (like *'%'*, *'+'* etc.) are not allowed inside this haskell code because it is wrapped inside single quotes as an argument of an nginx directive: use function *chr* to fight this restriction as it was done in function urlDecode.

 Let's look inside the *server* clause, in *location /* where the exported haskell functions are used.
 Directive *haskell_run* takes three or more